yoaddehi/week1/README.md

 > If someone tells me no, I am asking the wrong person. -Unknown

-I am a Georgia native and love.
-What I _love_ must about Georgia is:
+I am a Georgia native and love it.
+What I _love_ about Georgia is:

 - Climate
 - Diverse communities